rackerlabs/rackspace-how-to/content/cloud-servers/use-iptables-with-centos-7.md

 ### Stop and mask the firewalld service

-Run the following commands to stop and mask the firewalld service that you do not want to use:
+Run the following commands to stop and mask the firewalld service that you don't want to use:

     $ systemctl stop firewalld
     $ systemctl mask firewalld